-At least 3 months before the Test Item of a given EUPT is distributed to the laboratories the EURLs publish an Announcement/Invitation letter on the EURL-web-portal and distribute it via e-mail to the NRL/OfL mailing list available to the EURLs.
-This letter contains the commodity to be used as the Test Item, as well as links to the tentative EUPT-Target Pesticide List and the tentative EUPT-Calendar.
+At least 3 months before the Test Item of a given EUPT is distributed to the laboratories the EURLs will publish an Announcement/Invitation letter on the EURL-web-portal and distribute it via e-mail to the NRL/OfL mailing list available to the EURLs.
+This letter will inform about the commodity to be used as Test Item, as well as links to the tentative EUPT-Target Pesticide List and the tentative EUPT-Calendar.